We all know how intense life can be —

 For 10+ years I have been a dedicated practitioner of this style of yoga, emphasizing the discipline through mindful repetition and committed practice.

-But one day, when I found myself overwhelmed by nervous system dysregulation, dealing with a whole lot of issues as a diasporic woman of colour in the west, I realized I needed something more.
+But one day, when I found myself shattered by nervous system dysregulation, dealing with a whole lot of issues as a diasporic woman of colour in the west, I realized I needed something more.

 Something that placed less emphasis on repetition, control, discipline, and rigid forms.